 Contact: firstname.lastname@example.org, based in Central London

-Claire Harlow understands that her clients might be experiencing a period of extreme transition: “One client commented once that, however equal her partnership with her husband, and however successful her career, she was always ‘the one who bought the loo rolls’.”
-So if you know about Andrex but not about ISAs, Harlow’s your woman.
-And this is a longterm commitment.
-“I tend to work with my clients throughout their lives.”
-With two girls under three and a full-time job, she may not have much wriggle room for extracurricular activities but Claire Harlow will make damn sure she does the best for your money.
-Also she does actually remember loving both trampolining and skydiving; “In a past life.”
+Claire Harlow understands that her clients might be experiencing a period of extreme transition, which can be both overwhelming and empowering.
+“A client commented once that, however equal her partnership with her husband, and however successful her career, she was always ‘the one who bought the loo rolls’.”
+So if you know about Andrex but not about ISAs, Claire’s the person to speak to.
+She helps turn pound signs and pensions into a meaningful strategy for your long-term finances.
+With two girls under five and a full-time job, she certainly keeps busy but still remembers her love of travelling, trampolining and skydiving – “in a past life”!

-Fees: “Saunderson House offers an initial meeting with no cost and no obligation.
-We can then work out the approach that works best for you as there are a couple of options depending upon how much involvement you want.
-We can either act on a discretionary or advisory basis.
+Fees: “Taylor Made Financial Planning offers an initial meeting with no cost and no obligation.
+We can then work out the approach that works best for you, depending upon what you want us to do.
+We charge a one-off fixed fee for a financial plan, implementation is a one-off % charge, and a % charge each year to keep an eye on your portfolio and make any changes needed.
 We tend to be able to offer best value for portfolios valued at £250,000 and over.”